 Contact A Workplace Discrimination Lawyer

-Devoted to protecting workers’ rights in Los Angeles, Lawyers for Justice has the experience to hold employers accountable for harassment and discrimination.
+Devoted to protecting workers’ rights in Los Angeles, Lawyers for Justice, PC has the experience to hold employers accountable for harassment and discrimination.
 It is unfortunate that many companies don’t treat all employees equally and fairly.
 If you have been harassed, discriminated against, had wages reduced, or have been terminated for the wrong reasons, contact us today for a free consultation by calling 818-587-8432.